PennyLaneAI/pennylane/doc/development/plugins.rst

 3) Strictly require specific wire labels

 Option 2 allows workflows to change the number and labeling of wires over time, but sometimes users want to enfore a wire convention and labels.
-If a user does provide wires, the :method:`~.devices.Device.preprocess` should validate that submitted circuits only have wires in the requested range.
+If a user does provide wires, the :meth:`~.devices.Device.preprocess` should validate that submitted circuits only have wires in the requested range.

 >>> dev = qml.device('default.qubit', wires=1)